edgedb/edgedb/docs/tutorial/createdb.rst

     tutorial>

 Now we need to set up the schema.
-Let's set up a basic schema for a movies database.
+Let's set up a basic schema for a movie database.
 It will have 2 types of objects: movies and people who directed and acted in them.

 For the next step, there are two ways of setting this up.
 Please pick